abagames/literate-diff-viewer/samples/pinclimb/public/README.md

 Add a process for moving the cord to the pin when a cord collides with another pin.

-To detect a collision, use the return value of the `box` function.
+To detect a [Collision](https://abagames.github.io/crisp-game-lib/ref_document/modules.html#Collision), use the return value of the `box` function.
 By checking if `isColliding.rect.black` is `true`, you can test if the box collides with a black rectangle.
 The `line` function, used to draw a cord, draws a line consisting of several rectangles.
 Therefore, this test can determine if the drawn pins collide with the cord.

 Drawing functions other than the `box` function can also check if they collide with another square by checking `isColliding` in the same way.